Laser Hair Removal: Is It Really Permanent?

-Traditional hair removal methods have evolved over time but they can only provide temporary results - some even fewer than 24 hours.
-You can shave everything away quickly or use depilatory creams that dissolve hair in minutes but oftentimes, within hours or possibly days, you are back at it again running a razor over tender skin or tweezing out hair that has immediately grown back.
+Traditional hair removal methods have evolved over time but they can only provide temporary results - some even fewer than 24 hours, but oftentimes, within hours or possibly days, you are back at it again running a razor over tender skin or tweezing out hair that has immediately grown back.

 Laser hair removal is one of the fastest-growing methods of ridding the body of unwanted hair.
 The appeal of laser hair removal stems from its effectiveness, efficiency and convenience.
 It can be performed virtually anywhere on the body where you experience unwanted hair growth.